What makes a language easy to deep-learn? Deep neural networks and humans similarly benefit from compositional structure: Methods

-For each of the ten input language, we trained 100 differently-initialized neural network models over 100 rounds.
+\paragraph{Statistical Analyses} We trained 100 differently-initialized neural network models over 100 rounds for each of the ten input languages.
 The testing in each round consisted of 23 memorization and 13 generalization examples.
 This makes a total of 2.3M memorization and 1.3M generalization test results subject to statistical analyses.
-Significance was tested using linear mixed-effects models, as implemented in the Python package statsmodels~\cite{seabold2010statsmodels}, for production similarity (\modelMemProdSim), generalization score (\modelRegGenScore), generalization convergence (\modelRegConvScore), as well as production similarity to humans in memorization (\modelMemProdSimHumans) and generalization (\modelRegProdSimHumans).
+Significance was tested using linear mixed-effects models, as implemented in the Python package statsmodels~\cite{seabold2010statsmodels}, for production similarity (LME~1\xspace), generalization score (LME~3\xspace), generalization convergence (LME~4\xspace), as well as production similarity to humans in memorization (LME~2\xspace) and generalization (LME~5\xspace).
 We use the structure score and the logarithmized round number in all measures as a fixed effect.
-The number of rounds was logarithmized in accordance with the scaling laws of neural language models~\cite{kaplanScalingLawsNeural2020}.
-Both the structure score and the logarithmized round number were centered and scaled As random effects, all statistical models use the random seed that was used for random initialization, which also determines the input language, and the specific scene. to unit standard deviation.
-For \modelRegProdSimHumans{}, scaling the log-transformed round number to unit variance hindered convergence, so the log rounds were only centered.
+The number of rounds was logarithmized following scaling laws of neural language models~\cite{kaplanScalingLawsNeural2020}.
+Both the structure score and the logarithmized round number were centered and scaled We consider two random effects: the random seed for initialization (which also determines the input language) and the specific scene.
+For LME~5\xspace, scaling the log-transformed round number to unit variance hindered convergence, so the log rounds were only centered.
+The full results of the statistical models are provided in Tab.~4 in the SI, with partial regression plots shown in Figs.~13--17.
+In Tab.~5 in the SI, we provide an additional analysis of production similarity to ground truth at rounds 10, 40, 70, and 100.